-Between a distance of 2.5 and 5 km around drill holes the resource is classified as Inferred, reflecting the suggestion of Houston et. al., (2011).
-Additional drilling information should provide sufficient increased confidence to reclassify Inferred resources following additional future drilling.
+Between a distance of 2.5 and 5 km around drill holes, the resource is classified as Inferred, reflecting the suggestion of Houston et. al., (2011).
+Additional drilling information should provide sufficient increased confidence to reclassify Inferred Resources following additional future drilling.
+With the drilling of recent drillholes K21D38 and K22D39 (Figure 11- K22 and K21 respectively), Lithium bearing basin sediments now covers a much larger area, which is reflected in a substantial expansion of the Inferred Resource area (and exploration target).
+Inferred Resources are also extended under the western part of the volcano but are likely to extend under all of the volcano, excluding the conduit (dyke) by which magma rose to surface and flowed at surface to form the volcano.